cubesteak/UsedRotten/README.md

 UsedRotten
 ==========

-Making Rotten Flesh useful in Bukkit.
+Making Rotten Flesh useful in Spigot/Bukkit/MC.

 This is a very simple plugin for Bukkit.
 Others have done it, but have lagged a bit behind bukkit updates.